 Ms. van Heek has served as a member of our Board of Directors since April 2016.
 Ms. van Heek has served as an advisor and consultant to several companies in the bio-pharmaceutical industry.
 From 1991 to 2003, Ms. van Heek served in various roles at Genzyme Corporation, a biotechnology company, including positions as Corporate Officer and President, Therapeutics Division; General Manager, Renal Division; and Vice President, Global Marketing.
 In addition, she has held various sales and marketing positions at Genentech, Inc. and Caremark/HHCA.
 From 2007-2014, Ms. van Heek served as a member of the board of directors of Affymax, Inc., a biopharmaceutical company.
 Ms. van Heek currently serves on the Board of Directors for Visioneering Technologies, Inc. She holds a B.S.N. from the University of Iowa and received her M.B.A. from Lindenwood University in St. Louis.
 We believe that Ms. van Heek's industry experience, including her extensive experience in strategic roles of a publicly traded biomaterials company, make her a key contributor to our Board of Directors.

 Wendell Wierenga, Ph.D. has served as a member of our board of directors since March 2014.
 From June 2011 to February 2014, Dr. Wierenga worked as Executive Vice President, Research and Development of Santarus, Inc., a public biopharmaceutical company that was acquired by Salix Pharmaceuticals, Ltd. in January 2014.
 From 2007 to May 2011, Dr. Wierenga served as Executive Vice President, Research and Development of Ambit Biosciences Corporation, a biopharmaceutical company engaged in the discovery and development of small-molecule kinase inhibitors.
 From 2003 to 2007, he served as Executive Vice President, Research and Development of Neurocrine Biosciences, Inc., a biopharmaceutical company developing therapeutics for neuropsychiatric, neuroinflammatory and neurodegenerative diseases.
 From 2000 to 2003, Dr. Wierenga served as the Chief Executive Officer of Syrrx, Inc., biotechnology company focused on small-molecule drug compounds.
 Prior to joining Syrrx, from 1990 to 2000, he was senior vice president of worldwide pharmaceutical sciences, technologies and development at Parke-Davis, a division of Warner Lambert Co., a pharmaceutical company that was acquired by Pfizer Inc. in 2000.
 Prior to Parke-Davis, Dr. Wierenga worked at Upjohn Co., later Pharmacia & Upjohn, Inc., a pharmaceutical and biotechnology company, for 16 years in various positions, most recently as executive director of discovery research.
 Pfizer acquired Pharmacia & Upjohn, then named Pharmacia Corp., in 2002.
 Dr. Wierenga received a B.S. from Hope College and a Ph.D. in chemistry from Stanford University.
-Dr. Wierenga is a member of the boards of directors of Cytokinetics, Incorporated, Ocera Therapeutics, Inc. and XenoPort, Inc., which are publicly traded biopharmaceutical companies.
-During the last five years, Dr. Wierenga also served as a member of the boards of directors of Onyx Pharmaceuticals, Inc., a public biopharmaceutical company that was acquired by Amgen in 2013.
+Dr. Wierenga is a member of the boards of directors of Cytokinetics, Incorporated and Ocera Therapeutics, Inc., which are publicly traded biopharmaceutical companies.
+During the last five years, Dr. Wierenga also served as a member of the boards of directors of Onyx Pharmaceuticals, Inc., a public biopharmaceutical company that was acquired by Amgen in 2013, Anacor Pharmaceuticals, Inc., a public biopharmaceutical company that was acquired by Pfzier in 2016 and XenoPort, Inc., a public biopharmaceutical company that was acquired by Arbor Pharmaceuticals, LLC in 2016.
 We believe that Dr. Wierenga’s extensive experience in biopharmaceutical research and development and his service on the boards of directors of several public biopharmaceutical companies allows him to be a key contributor to our board of directors.